 What’s more?
 There’s a newsletter

 All of this was part of wider work with the Forum on their digital communications.
-Another result is an excellent, regular newsletter (to which you can sign up on the Forum’s website or have a look before you do so) featuring both coverage of recent events and thoughtful analysis of underlying trends, which we warmly recommend to anyone interested in the human rights situation in Zimbabwe.
+Another result is an excellent, regular newsletter (to which you can sign up on the Forum’s website) featuring both coverage of recent events and thoughtful analysis of underlying trends, which we warmly recommend to anyone interested in the human rights situation in Zimbabwe.

 Both the website and the newsletter will be important resources during and after the 31 July presidential elections.
 We wish the Forum all the best during these and afterwards.